-In addition to configuring an aggregated interface in Appliance Manager, you must configure the ports on the switch so that they use either static trunking or 802.3ad dynamic trunking.
+In addition to configuring a bonded interface in Appliance Manager, you must configure the ports on the switch so that they use either static trunking or 802.3ad dynamic trunking.
 For more information, refer to the user manual for your switch.

-To create an aggregated interface, select the following:
+To create a bonded interface, select the following:

+- > Resources

-Management > Resources > Network Interfaces > Create an aggregated interface
+- > Network Interfaces

+- > Create a bonded interface